KingStar272/hdflvplayer/README.md

 standalone_hdflvplayer
 ======================

-Standalone HD FLV Player for web with HD quality, efficacious features and uniqueness delivers stunning video and audio output.
+HD FLV Player for web with HD quality, efficacious features and uniqueness delivers stunning video and audio output.
 The HD Flash video player works best as HTML5 player